kaufmann42/globus-js/README.md

 Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** containing the body of the response

+## listDirectoryContents

+listDirectoryContents - List the contents of the directory at the specified path on an endpoint’s filesystem.
+The endpoint must be activated before performing this operation.

+The path is specified in the path query parameter.
+If the parameter is not passed, the default path depends on the type of endpoint

+**Parameters**

+-   `bearerToken` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Token authorized by globus.org.
+-   `endpoint_xid` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The id of the endpoint you'd like to get an ACL from.
+-   `path` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** For shared endpoints, S3 endpoints, and anonymous FTP endpoints, the default is /.
+For GridFTP endpoints, the default is /~/.
+Most of the time this will map to the user’s home directory.
+However the administrator of the GridFTP server can configure it to point elsewhere.
+Also as a special case, if the restricted paths configuration on the server does not allow the user’s home directory, it will fall back to /.
+-   `query_parameters` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Added on query parameters to the end of the string (must be prefixed with an ampersand).
+[Link](https://docs.globus.org/api/transfer/file_operations/#dir_listing_query_parameters)

+Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** containing the body of the response.

+## makeDirectory

+makeDirectory - Create a directory at the specified path on an endpoint filesystem.
+The endpoint must be activated before performing this operation.

+**Parameters**

+-   `bearerToken` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Token authorized by globus.org.
+-   `endpoint_xid` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The id of the endpoint you'd like to get an ACL from.
+-   `path` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** For shared endpoints, S3 endpoints, and anonymous FTP endpoints, the default is /.
+For GridFTP endpoints, the default is /~/.
+Most of the time this will map to the user’s home directory.
+However the administrator of the GridFTP server can configure it to point elsewhere.
+Also as a special case, if the restricted paths configuration on the server does not allow the user’s home directory, it will fall back to /.

+Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** containing the body of the response.

+## rename

+rename - Rename or move a file or directory on an endpoint filesystem.
+The endpoint must be activated before performing this operation.
+When moving to a different parent directory, the parent directory of the new path must already exist.

+**Parameters**

+-   `bearerToken` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Token authorized by globus.org.
+-   `endpoint_xid` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The id of the endpoint you'd like to get an ACL from.
+-   `old_path` **type** For shared endpoints, S3 endpoints, and anonymous FTP endpoints, the default is /.
+For GridFTP endpoints, the default is /~/.
+Most of the time this will map to the user’s home directory.
+However the administrator of the GridFTP server can configure it to point elsewhere.
+Also as a special case, if the restricted paths configuration on the server does not allow the user’s home directory, it will fall back to /.
+-   `new_path` **type** For shared endpoints, S3 endpoints, and anonymous FTP endpoints, the default is /.
+For GridFTP endpoints, the default is /~/.
+Most of the time this will map to the user’s home directory.
+However the administrator of the GridFTP server can configure it to point elsewhere.
+Also as a special case, if the restricted paths configuration on the server does not allow the user’s home directory, it will fall back to /.

+Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** containing the body of the response.

 ## getSubmissionId

 getSubmissionId - Get a submission id, required when submitting transfer and delete tasks.